AnonyGiit/Vital-SE/ccured-src/README.md

 # Tutorial of using `ccured`

-After installing the tool, copy the instrument file `neschecklib.bc` and the ccured analysis library `libccured.so` to the testing folder (`examples/fastklee-test` in this demo) and follow the following steps to perform testing.
+After installing the tool, copy the instrument file `neschecklib.bc` and the ccured analysis library `libccured.so` to the testing folder (e.g., `examples/from-chopped-se`) and follow the following steps to perform testing.

 ## 1. Compile source code to the intermediate representation (IR)